cjkenn/sif/README.md

 sif doesn't really contain any novel features at the moment, and sort of serves as an educational compiler for me to implement what I choose to freely.

-Documentation can be found on the [wiki](https://github.com/cjkenn/sif/wiki).
+Some documentation can be found on the [wiki](https://github.com/cjkenn/sif/wiki).

 ## Quick Install
 If you don't have rust installed, get it with rustup: